Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from Heegaard splittings

-We triangulate the Dehn filling tori as in Lemma~\ref{lemma:triangulation-for-blackboard-framing-surgery}.
-Since there are at most $20\ell$ hatched quadrangles and each hatched quadrangle contributes at most $3$ tetrahedra ($=$ one triangular prism) in the Dehn filling tori, there are at most $60\ell$ tetrahedra in the Dehn filling tori.
+To obtain the surgery manifold, attach and triangulate Dehn filling tori as in the proof of Lemma~\ref{lemma:triangulation-for-blackboard-framing-surgery}.
+Recall that the blackboard framing is equal to the zero framing in the present case.
+Since each component of $L$ passes through two type (ii) pieces each of which introduces a half twist with respect to the blackboard framing, each Dehn filling torus can be assumed to be attached along the given $(\pm1)$-framing of $L$, by appropriately choosing diagonal edges used to triangulate the hatched quadrangles of type (ii) pieces in Figure~\ref{figure:surgery-link-decomposition}.
+Therefore the surgery manifold is equal to the given~$M$.
+Since there are at most $16\ell$ hatched quadrangles and each hatched quadrangle contributes a triangular prism which consists of $3$ tetrahedra in the Dehn filling tori, there are at most $48\ell$ tetrahedra in the Dehn filling tori.

 It follows that our triangulation of the surgery manifold $M$ has at most